sanaullah525/practicerepo/README.md

-- 👋 Hi, I’m @sanaullahkhan
+- 👋 Hi, I’m @sanaullahkhan and I am learning data science.
-- 👀 I’m interested in learning OOP in C++
+- 👀 I’m interested in learning C++ and R for data analysis.
-- 🌱 I’m currently learning C++ for beginners.
+- 🌱 I’m currently learning statistics and R.
-- 💞️ I’m looking to collaborate with experienced C++ developers and programmers.
+- 💞️ I’m looking to collaborate with experienced statisticians, data analytists and programmers.

 <!---
 sanaullah525/sanaullah525 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.